lsraj/paymentApp/README.md

       }
      ```

-    * GET on /v1/api/payment/{customer_id}: Gets the payment records of a customer.
+    * **GET on /v1/api/payment/{customer_id}**: Gets the payment records of a customer.

-3) I have used paypal sandbox endpoint https://api.sandbox.paypal.com to mimic the payment processing.
+3) PayPal sandbox endpoint https://api.sandbox.paypal.com is used to mimic the payment processing.
 See [Paypal rest API doc](https://developer.paypal.com/api/rest) for more details.
 I plan to integrate [Stripe](https://docs.stripe.com/api), [ACH](https://achbanking.com/apiDoc) etc(TBD).

-4)  AWS Lambda is written in Python (tested on python3.12). timeout setting raised to 60 seconds as paypal endpoint is sometimes taking more than default 3 seconds (How to process payment quickly? - TBD).
+4)  AWS Lambda is written in Python (tested on python3.12). **timeout setting raised to 60 seconds** as paypal endpoint is sometimes taking more than the default 3 seconds (How to process payment quickly? - TBD).

 ## 4) Code Tree